Phlarx/tis/README.md

 ### Changing the size of the default layout
 If two numbers are provided on the command line, the configuration will be initialized to a different size that corresponds to the given rows and columns.
-All other aspects will remain default; all nodes will be compute nodes, and the upper-left input and lower-right output willl remain.
+All other aspects will remain default; all nodes will be compute nodes, and the upper-left input and lower-right output will remain.

 Using these rows and columns arguments might look like this, for two rows and 5 columns:
 ```shell